 Have you ever been around a child who was never disciplined?
 A child who received good things without earning them?
 Then grew up to be a bully and a tyrant?
 No one can tolerate being around behavior such as that.

 What does a loving parent do?
 They discipline their child.
 Teach their child.
 Let them experience what it feels like to work toward something and then receive a reward.

 God is your Creator Father.
 He loves us (John 3:16).
 We are His creation and He desires that we love Him back.
 Love cannot be forced.
 He is teaching us by allowing us to experience the good and the bad in people and in our environment.
 He is preventing us from being a soul that is intolerable to be around.
 He is preparing us to spend an eternity with Him and with each other.

-Our bible ends at Judgment Day with the tares being thrown into the lake of fire (Revelation 21:8).
-What happens next is speculation on our part, but my personal belief is that “forever” is not “eternal” — it is a very long length of time or level of severity that will be different for each individual.
-I believe that primarily because of this verse:
+In our bible, the wickedness ends at Judgment Day with the tares being thrown into the lake of fire (Revelation 21:8).
+What happens next is speculation on our part, but after an exhaustive word study, I learned that “forever” is not “never ending” — it is a very long length of time or level of severity that will be different for each individual (the full study is here).
+This is further supported by these verses:

 Romans 14:11 — “For it is written, As I live, saith the Lord, every knee shall bow to me, and every tongue shall confess to God.”

 While the tares/wicked people spend “forever” in the lake of fire, the dragon/Satan, the beast/Antichrist and the second beast/False Prophet spends “forever AND EVER.”
-This appears to denote a length of time or levels of severity.
+This double use of “ever” appears to denote a length of time or levels of severity.

 Forever Versus Eternal